Unboxed: Creativity in the UK: Audience

 At the beginning of September 2022, it was suggested in Parliament's The House magazine that 238,000 visitors had attended so far, 0.36% of the 66 million target.
 However Unboxed responded that this number only counted eight of the 107 physical locations of the programme.
 It has been proposed that the original political branding as a "Festival of Brexit" may be behind the failure to attract visitors.
 The figure for total attendance was eventually revised upwards to a total of 2.8 million physical attendees across all venues over the life of the project, with 13.5 million digital visitors (of which an estimated 6 million were viewers of a single Countryfile episode featuring the festival in a 15 minute segment) and 1.7 million participating in other activities.

 In October 2022, the National Audit Office (NAO) was asked to examine the delivery and value for money of the Unboxed festival by the Digital, Culture, Media and Sport Committee.
 The NAO was to report in late 2022 on "the costs and benefits associated with Unboxed; its management as a programme including accountabilities and decision- making processes; and planning work undertaken, including forecasting of visitor numbers."

-The NAO report found that from data so far available, the 18.1 million audience as a whole was close to targets set in early 2022 but lower than that modeled in the 2021 business case by the Department for Digital, Culture Media and Sport.
+The NAO report found that from data so far available, the 18.1 million audience as a whole was close to targets set in early 2022 but lower than that modelled in the 2021 business case by the Department for Digital, Culture Media and Sport.